tangerinedream/AWS_EC2_Scheduler/README.md

   1. Enable Cron or Lambda with Scheduling Actions to launch the Orchestrator python script, which does the work.
     1. Ensure your IAM *instance roles* are established to make calls to DynamoDB, EC2, S3, and SSM (Need more detail here) *The below is DRAFT only*
       1. DynamoDB
-        1. dynamodb:CreateTable
+        1. dynamodb:CreateTable (not needed in instance role, but needed for setup)
         1. dynamodb:GetItem
-        1. dynamodb:PutItem
+        1. dynamodb:PutItem (not needed in instance role, but needed for setup)
         1. dynamodb:Query
-        1. dynamodb:DeleteItem
+        1. dynamodb:DeleteItem (not needed in instance role, but needed for setup)
       1. EC2
         1. ec2:StartInstances
         1. ec2:StopInstances
         1. ec2:DescribeTags
+        1. ec2:DescribeInstances
+        1. ec2:DescribeInstanceStatus
       1. S3
-        1. s3:CreateBucket
+        1. s3:CreateBucket (not needed in instance role, but needed for setup)
         1. s3:GetObject
         1. s3:ListBucket
-        1. s3:PutObject
+        1. s3:PutObject  (SSM will provide this permission)
-      1. SSM - See the SSM Section for details
+      1. SSM - See "Address the SSM Prerequisites" above for details